Chapter 11: Congress

 COLLECTIVE REPRESENTATION AND CONGRESSIONAL APPROVAL

-The concept of describes the relationship between Congress and the United States as a whole.
-That is, it considers whether the institution itself represents the American people, not just whether a particular member of Congress represents his or her district.
+The concept of collective representation describes the relationship between Congress and the United States as a whole.
+That is, it considers whether the institution itself represents the American people, not just whether a particular member of Congress represents their district.
 Predictably, it is far more difficult for Congress to maintain a level of collective representation than it is for individual members of Congress to represent their own constituents.
 Not only is Congress a mixture of different ideologies, interests, and party affiliations, but the collective constituency of the United States has an even-greater level of diversity.
 Nor is it a solution to attempt to match the diversity of opinions and interests in the United States with those in Congress.
 Indeed, such an attempt would likely make it more difficult for Congress to maintain collective representation.
 Its rules and procedures require Congress to use flexibility, bargaining, and concessions.
 Yet, it is this flexibility and these concessions, which many now interpret as corruption, that tend to engender the high public disapproval ratings experienced by Congress.

 Yet, incumbent reelections have remained largely unaffected.
 The reason has to do with the remarkable ability of many in the United States to separate their distaste for Congress from their appreciation for their own representative.
 Paradoxically, this tendency to hate the group but love one’s own representative actually perpetuates the problem of poor congressional approval ratings.
 The reason is that it blunts voters’ natural desire to replace those in power who are earning such low approval ratings.

 As decades of polling indicate, few events push congressional approval ratings above 50 percent.
-Indeed, when the ratings are graphed, the two noticeable peaks are at 57 percent in 1998 and 84 percent in 2001.
+Indeed, when the ratings are graphed, the two noticeable peaks are at 57 percent in 1998 and 84 percent in 2001 (Figure 11.15).
 In 1998, according to Gallup polling, the rise in approval accompanied a similar rise in other mood measures, including President Bill Clinton’s approval ratings and general satisfaction with the state of the country and the economy.
 In 2001, approval spiked after the September 11 terrorist attacks and the Bush administration launched the “War on Terror,” sending troops first to Afghanistan and later to Iraq.
 War has the power to bring majorities of voters to view their Congress and president in an overwhelmingly positive way.